 Once the installation is done, run the setup script, /opt/mssql/bin/sqlservr-setup

 , to setup MS SQL server system administrator (SA) password and choose your MS SQL edition.
+You can also choose your server edition using this microsoft sql server software.
 Note that the Evaluation, Developer and Express editions are free-licensed.
 In this case, we are going to choose the Developer Edition.
 All the limitations have been removed on the Developer edition hence it is fully functional.

 /opt/mssql/bin/mssql-conf setup